 You can get a small amount of calcium from the cheese and beef in taco salad.
 One essential element for maintaining strong bones and preventing them from losing strength is calcium.
 You can increase your calcium intake by eating more cheese.

 Some of the vegetables in taco salad and tomatoes in salsa sauce both contain vitamin C which is useful in preventing scurvy.
-Other vegetable ingredients in taco salad also supply vitamin C. Your salad will be healthier if you add additional vegetables to it.
+Vitamins C and A help boost our immune systems, too.

-Eating taco salad throughout the day will indeed help you stay fit, as the salad provides calories as well as a little bit of iron.
+The meat in taco salad provides a little bit of iron.
 For red blood cells to continue functioning normally, iron is an essential mineral.
 Your body may become anemic and feel weak if you don’t get enough iron.

 Protein and antioxidants in taco salad can support continued good mental health.
 The protein in it can stimulate the development of new brain cells and repair nerve damage.
 Antioxidants help shield the brain from several injuries that might cause conditions like Vascular dementia.